checkmarx-ltd/cx-flow/docs/Configuration.md

 ---

-By following these steps, CXFlow will be able to respond to `@CxFlow` comment queries and perform the specified scan actions directly from your bug tracker.
+By following these steps, cx-flow will be able to respond to `@CxFlow` comment queries and perform the specified scan actions directly from your bug tracker.